carsonator1213/carsonator1213/README.md

 ## Hi there 👋
-My name is Carson Adwell and am currently a student studying electrical engineering.\n This will mark the beginning of my journey on GitHub so enjoy.
+My name is Carson Adwell and am currently a student studying electrical engineering.
+This will mark the beginning of my journey on GitHub so enjoy.
 <!--
 **carsonator1213/carsonator1213** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.